-- Key Agencies: SNH, SEPA, Scottish Water, HIE, Scottish Enterprise, Crofters Commission, Regional Transportation Partnerships, Health Boards; - Other Agencies: Transport Scotland, Historic Scotland, Forestry Commission; - Infrastructure providers; - Community Councils and Groups; - Conservation bodies and other interest groups; - Communities, businesses and landowners and notifiable neighbours - Individuals with an interest in the Cairngorms National Park
+- Key Agencies: SNH, SEPA, Scottish Water, HIE, Scottish Enterprise, Crofters Commission, Regional Transportation Partnerships, Health Boards: - Other Agencies; Transport Scotland, Historic Scotland and the Forestry Commission; - Infrastructure providers; - Community Councils and Groups; - Conservation bodies and other interest groups; - Communities, businesses and landowners and notifiable neighbours - Individuals with an interest in the Cairngorms National Park

-7. Development Plan: Action Plan and Timetable
+7.0 Development Plan: Action Plan and Timetable

-The Action Plan and Timetable identifies the main stages of the process.
-The timescales are reflective of the preparatory work required, availability of a robust evidence base and the scale of engagement and consultation we need to undertake.
-However, some stages may take longer than originally planned and we will ensure that stakeholders and the public are kept informed through regular updates.
+The Action Plan and Timetable identifies the main stages of the process: the timescales are reflective of the preparatory work required, availability of a robust evidence base and the scale of engagement and consultation we need to undertake.
+However some stages may take longer than originally planned and we will ensure that stakeholders and the public are kept informed through regular updates

-Stage Action Plan Strategic Environmental Assessment Timescale Stage I Prepare and publish the Development Plan Scheme (DPS) including the Participation Statement.
+STAGE ACTION PLAN: Strategic Environmental Assessment TIMESCALE Stage I Prepare and publish the Development Plan Scheme (DPS) including the Participation Statement.
 Update annually, setting out how and when the Local Development Plan will be prepared.
+None Update Annually

-None Update annually Stage 2 Initial publicity and engagement to inform Main Issues Report.
+Stage 2 Initial publicity and engagement to inform Main Issues Report .
 Search for potential sites and engage with key agencies.
-SEA Screening & Scoping Reports and Process Complete Stage 3 Prepare and publish Main Issues Report & Monitoring Statement - formal consultation, 6 weeks minimum Assess and prepare Draft SEA Environmental Report and consultation Sept 2010 - July 2011 (preparation) Aug 2011 - Nov 2011 (consultation) Stage 4 Prepare, publish and consult on the Proposed Plan and Action Programme - formal consultation, 6 weeks minimum, with stakeholders and wider public.
+SEA Screening & Scoping Reports and Process Complete Stage 3 Prepare and publish Main Issues Report & Monitoring Statement - formal consultation - 6 weeks (minimum) Assess and prepare Draft SEA Environmental report and consultation September 2010 - July 2011 (preparation) August 2011 - November 2011 (consultation) Stage 4 Prepare, publish and consult on the Proposed Plan and Action Programme - formal consultation 6 weeks minimum with stakeholders and wider public.
 Notify neighbours.
 Consultation of Environmental Report.
-Publish any appropriate Assessment as necessary Nov 2011 - Nov 2012 (preparation) Sept 2012 - Nov 2012 (consultation) Stage 5 Consider representations and make any Proposed Modifications necessary to the Local Development Plan .
-Consider responses Dec 2010 - Mar 2013

-Stage Action Plan Strategic Environmental Assessment Timescale Stage 6 Submit the proposed Local Development Plan, Action Programme & Report of Conformity to Scottish Ministers.
-Submit Environmental Report Mar 2013 Stage 7 On receiving the Plan, an Examination will be held to examine the Plan, where any unresolved representations will be considered.
+Publish any Appropriate Assessment as necessary November 2011 - November 2012 (preparation) September 2012 - November 2012 (consultation) Stage 5 Consider representations and make any Proposed Modifications necessary to the Local Development Plan .
+Consider Responses December 2012 - March 2013 Stage 6 Submit the proposed Local Development Plan, Action Programme & Report of Conformity to Scottish Ministers.
+Submit Environmental Report March 2013 Stage 6 On receiving the plan, An Examination will be held to examine the plan, where any unresolved representations will be considered.
 Consider report recommendations, publish any post-examination modifications if required.
-Modifications if required Apr 2013 - Sep 2013 Stage 8 Adopt and publish the Local Development Plan and Action Programme.
+Modifications if required April 2013 to September 2013 Stage 7 Adopt and publish the Local Development Plan and Action programme.
 Advertise intention to adopt.
-Publish revised SEA Environmental Report and Appropriate Assessment Dec 2013 Stage 9 Put Plan in place and monitor against Action Programme .
-Publish post-adoption SEA Statement Jan 2014 - monitor annually
+Publish revised SEA Environmental report and Appropriate Assessment December 2013 Stage 8 Put plan in place and monitor against Action Programme Publish post- adoption SEA Statement January 2014 - Monitor Annually